samdravitzki/samdravitzki/README.md

 - [ ] Cool cohesive design
 - [ ] Start publishing updates to twitter
   - Once the site has a cool cohesive design, a cool logo and analytics
+- [ ] Need a layout for the site

+  - Each interactable thing should be the first thing someone sees
+  - There should be groups of interactable things such as collision system demos
+  - Each interactable thing should have a write up
+  - Each interactable thing should have a simple description of how to interact with it.
+Needs to be as simple as possible as the thing itself should afford how to interact with it
+  - Need a way to view all of the interactable things
+  - Something like https://www.redblobgames.com/ but more focused on the thing itself than the writeup

 - [ ] Some way of communicating what each project is and how to interact with them
 - [ ] Mobile friendly
 - [ ] Implement more extensible approach to adding new games to the site